hariohmprasath/eks-a-connect-with-aws/README.md

 ## Conclusion

-We have shown how to integrate AWS EKS Anywhere with AWS Services so the applications running on customer datacenter can securely connect to these dependent AWS services.
+We have shown how to enable EKS Anywhere pod-level authentication with AWS so the applications running on customer datacenter can securely connect to these dependent services.
 This provides the customer with the flexibility on deciding which all services will be self-hosted on-prem vs directly access from AWS.

 ## Resources